Will reading these lessons help your trading? I think so.

 Edit Sep.
 15 2014: This lesson applies to normal cycle's behavior inside the auction.
 Climactic cycles behave very differently as has been explained here:

-One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous post that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily chart will continue moving higher, fair enough.
+One of the reasons some folks get in trouble shorting the markets when the markets are extended is because they ignore the market cycles, I mentioned on a previous lesson that as long as the 15 minute chart remains in an uptrend the 60 minute and the daily charts will continue moving higher, fair enough.

 On example A the 15 minute entered a downtrend (Now has two lower highs and two lower lows) but on the 60 minute chart it's only a controlled pullback to support in a clear uptrend, judging by the rising 20 MA. (red line) In a clear uptrend.